Zurac-Apps/4tify-iPad2/README.md

 `./Partition <Model> <IP-Address>`

-2. Lastly, we'll initalize our partition, build our filesystem, restore it, and patch it.
-Note, if you are using an iPad 2,1 use iOS4_Old.sh for nows:
+2. Lastly, we'll initalize our partition, build our filesystem, restore it, and patch it:

 `./iOS4 <IP-Address>`